Shelter for all

 Objectives and management guidelines

 As a 'key worker' program, the ARHP aims to assist local employees whose incomes exceed the eligibility criteria for public housing but are unable to rent locally without succumbing to housing stress.
 In this sense, the AHCS is about complementing, not duplicating the role of Housing NSW (the public housing authority that provides social housing) whose priority it is to assist households with the greatest needs through the provision of public housing.

-- Assist tenants on low to moderate incomes for a maximum period of three years;
+- Assist 'key workers' on low to moderate incomes for a period of three years;

 - Ensure the full cost of the program, including day-to-day property and cyclical maintenance, tenancy management, administration fees and major upgrading works are fully covered by rent revenue collected by the Housing Manager; and

 - Return any surplus income generated by the Program to Council’s Affordable Housing Fund which is dedicated to funding affordable housing projects, such as cyclical maintenance as well as development partnerships that will increase the supply of affordable rental housing in the local government area (LGA).